ElmoDFGD/ElmoRim/README.md

   - [Credits and Thanks](#credits-and-thanks)

 ## What is ElmoRim?
 ElmoRim is a **compact**, **performance friendly** list that enhances rather than expands Skyrim.
-The list offers a **improved visuals**, **modernized combat** and **increased immersion**.
-The list caters to those who want to play *Skyrim* and nothing else, just in year 2022.
+The list offers **improved visuals**, **modernized combat** and **increased immersion**.
+The list caters to those who want to play *Skyrim*, and nothing else, in the year 2022.
 As such, the list does away with complex new mechanics and massive content additions and instead improves what is already there.

 ## Feature Overview
 ElmoRim consists of around 600 mods.
 This overview provides an idea of what to expect from the list.